arturcp/hackaton_collaboration_bot/README.md

 * Ravenclaw
 * Slytherin

-For example, if a slack users sends a message like `1 point to Ravenclaw because Jane Roe helped me a lot in my project`, Ravenclaw will receive a point and a link to the house cup panel will be returned to the users.
+For example, if a slack users sends a message like '1 point to `Ravenclaw` because Jane Roe helped me a lot in my project', Ravenclaw will receive a point and a link to the house cup panel will be returned to the users.
+Notice that the house name must be encolsed with "`"

 Check it out: